apache/beam/website/www/site/content/en/documentation/programming-guide.md

  to note are that:
  1. teardown is done on a best effort basis and thus isn't guaranteed
- 2. the number of DoFn instances is runner dependent
+ 2. the number of DoFn instances created at runtime is runner-dependent.
  3. for the Python SDK, the pipeline contents such as DoFn user code, is [serialized into a bytecode](https://beam.apache.org/documentation/sdks/python-pipeline-dependencies/#pickling-and-managing-the-main-session).
 Use [this module](https://beam.apache.org/releases/pydoc/current/apache_beam.utils.shared.html) to manage a single instance of a DoFn shared by multiple threads within the same process.